 2019 Gathering of Descendants, RSCJ, Associates and Educators of the Sacred Heart

 With the mandate of the original committee completed, the task of identifying next steps in the process of addressing systemic racism was given to an interim group who gathered the feedback from the regional meetings and presented several recommendations to the Provincial Team in April 2019.
 The Provincial Team acted immediately on one of the recommendations that called for contracting with a professional group skilled in racial justice work by reaching out to Sister Patricia Chappell, SND, and Sister Anne-Louise Nadeau, SND.
 Both have extensive experience working on racism with religious congregations and both held leadership positions at Pax Christi USA for many years.
 The Provincial Team and Sisters Chappell and Nadeau met by a video call in June 2019.

 The professional facilitators joined a small coordinating group made up of three RSCJ to plan for a racially balanced gathering of 40 stakeholders from across the USC Province, which was held in St. Louis, Missouri, in November 2019.
-There were representatives from among alumnae of Sacred Heart schools, Associates of the Sacred Heart, colleagues and partners in mission, descendants of the enslaved persons owned by the Society, Network of Sacred Heart Schools, RSCJ communities, wise elders, and various positions of formal responsibility within the province, such as communications, vocation outreach, finance and formation to mission.
+There were representatives from among alumnae of Sacred Heart schools, Associates of the Sacred Heart, colleagues and partners in mission, descendants of the women, children and men enslaved by the Society, Network of Sacred Heart Schools, RSCJ communities, wise elders, and various positions of formal responsibility within the province, such as communications, vocation outreach, finance and formation to mission.